Show the contribution of trade to the rise of pre-colonial African states.

 2. Supply of Weapons:

-These military forces protected communities and expanded territories, giving rise to states like Ghana and Mali.
+Military forces protected communities and expanded territories, giving rise to states like Ghana and Mali.

 Guns from Europe reached the Western Sudanic states through North Africa.